Logo

 What is Mental Health?

-The general well-being of your thoughts and emotions, which might influence your behavior, is referred to as your mental health.
-The capacity to manage and regulate your thoughts, emotions, and actions in accordance with medical standards, society expectations, and cultural norms is referred to as mental stability, which is a sign of excellent mental health.
+Your mental health refers to the general well-being of your thoughts and emotions, which may influence your behavior.
+Mental stability, which is a sign of excellent mental health, refers to your ability to manage and regulate your thoughts, emotions, and actions according to medical standards, societal expectations, and cultural norms.

-Your capacity to operate normally in a variety of contexts and circumstances might be impacted by mental instability, including:
+Your capacity to operate normally in various contexts and circumstances might be impacted by mental instability, including:

 Nonetheless, there isn’t a single, accepted definition of stable mental health, particularly in light of cultural and social standards.
 In any case, if you are experiencing mental instability and are unsure of how to return to feeling normal, it is recommended that you seek mental health care.